Kennedy777/WordCounter/README.md

 Let's say a user's search word is "buffalo," and their sentence is, "Buffalo buffalo buffalo Buffalo buffalo" (fun fact: that is the longest sentence using only one word, albeit with differnet meanings in each instance, in the English language!).

 With this input, we'd expect that the the program will find five (5) instances of the word, and output that to the user.
 The first test will be designed to "successfully fail" by submitting a test argument that is a word NOT appearing in the test string.

+In the second phase of buildout, MVC and user interface added using CSS (Bootstrap and original CSS stylesheet) and JavaScript.

 ## Setup/Installation Requirements